-Buying the right kind of slowpitch softball bats is very crucial for slowpitch softball game.
+Buying the right kind of slowpitch softball bat is very crucial for the game of slowpitch softball.
 Luckily, the market offers a wide variety of these softball bats, with various shapes, designs and characteristics.
-Sadly,it becomes difficult and nerve wrecking to choose the best slowpitch softball bats without having prior knowledge.
+This site is devoted to helping you choose the best slowpitch softball bats without having prior knowledge.

-For your convenience, we have constructed this site in order to guide you about slowpitch softball bats, highlight their features and also review some of these bats.
-If you will keep in mind the important factors that we point out here in our discussion you will be able to choose the best slowpitch softball bat for yourself.
+For your convenience, we have constructed this site in order to guide you in choosing slowpitch softball bats, highlight their features and also review some of these bats.
+If you will keep in mind the important factors that we point out here in our discussion, you will be able to choose the best slowpitch softball bat for yourself.

-So, we have compiled a list of the Top 12 best slowpitch softball bats for the year 2015 – 2016.
-We had a certain criteria in our mind using which we have chosen our top 12 bats.
-The bats that are featuring in our list are newest in the market, manufactured using modern technologies.
+So we have compiled a list of the Top 12 best slowpitch softball bats for the year 2017 – 2018.
+We had certain criteria in our mind that we used when choosing our top 12 bats.
+The bats that are featured in our list are the newest on the market that have been manufactured using modern technologies.
 They are loved by their users and recommended by them as well.
 An overview of the top features, pros and cons of these top 12 bats is also provided.

 1. Miken Izzy Psycho Supermax USSSA Slowpitch Softball Bat

 Number 1 in our list of the best slowpitch softball bats is Mikens’ Izzy Psycho Bat.
-This new model, released in 2015, is a signature one from Jeremy Isenhower who is considered to be the best softball player.
+This new model, originally released in 2015, is a signature model from Jeremy Isenhower who is considered to be the best softball player.

 This slowpitch softball bat is an endloaded bat which includes a 14 ½ inch long barrel with a diameter of 2 1/4 inches.
-The handle of the bat is stiff better for power hitters.
+The handle of the bat is stiff, which plays better for power hitters.

 It comes in a wide variety of length to weight ratios with 34 inches fixed length and 25-30oz varying weight.
-Miken Izzy Psycho Supermax has the approval stamp of USSSA, NSA and ISA.
+The Miken Izzy Psycho Supermax has the approval stamp of USSSA, NSA and ISA.
 It is a one-piece certified 100 Comp design that renders this bat extremely durable and long-lasting.
-Highest level of performance is achieved with the latest 750X HPI trademark technology.
+The highest level of performance is achieved with the latest 750X HPI trademark technology.

 Overall, the bat is loved and recommended by many of its users.
 It has made a lot of great hitters.
 It is a very durable partner of the batters out there.
-So we suggest that you should give it a try as well.
+We suggest that you should give it a try as well.

 To reduce the stinging vibrations, this Juggy has a Big D End Cap.
 This end cap not only reduces vibrations but it also increases the trampoline effect thereby giving you more power.
-2015 Juggy Slowpitch Bat is approved for play in ASA Leagues.
+The 2017 Juggy Slowpitch Bat is approved for play in ASA Leagues.
 It has a length of 34 inches and weight ranging from 26 to 30 oz.
-It is sold at a price of around 300$.
+It is sold at a price of around $300.

 Pros: Hot out of Wrapper, No Break-in time required, Great Quality Bat